 King Louis XIV wanted a ‘power’ room

-At the same time, he thought he needed a room which proved to the rest of the World the artistic, political and financial superiority of France.
+At the same time, he thought he needed a room that proved to the rest of the World the artistic, political, and financial superiority of France.

-Experts believe the King and his architect decided to depict the political superiority with the help of the numerous paintings about his exploits on the ceiling.
+Experts believe the King and his architect decided to depict the political superiority with the numerous paintings about his exploits on the ceiling.

-The artistic superiority was established by the sculptures, furniture and other works of art which decorated the Hall of Mirrors.
+The artistic superiority was established by the sculptures, furniture, and other works of art that decorated the Hall of Mirrors.

-After it was constructed, the Hall of Mirror at Palace of Versailles was used for various purposes.
+The King used the Hall of Mirror at the Palace of Versailles for various purposes.

 The courtiers and visitors with no direct access to the King could drop in a word or pass on a note to him in the Hall of Mirrors.

 It also hosted extravagant ceremonies such as royal weddings, ceremonial balls, diplomatic receptions, etc.

 During the construction of the Hall of Mirrors, King Louis XIV stuck to his condition.
 He said, “every material used should be made in France.”

 This request posed a problem for Jules Hardouin-Mansart, the architect of Hall of Mirrors.